-Southwestern Libraries are among the largest theological libraries in the world.
-Southwestern Seminary provides a superb research resources with over 1.2 million items.
-In addition, there over half a million e-books and a hundred premium, online databases.
+Southwestern's Libraries are among the largest theological libraries in the world.
+Southwestern Seminary provides superb research resources with over 1.2 million items.
+In addition, there over half a million e-books and a hundred premium databases.
 Roberts Library, constructed in 1982, is a 90,000 square foot facility that serves all seminary constituencies.
-The Bowld Music Library constructed in 1992 with 30,000 square feet, serves the School of Church Music and Worship databases.
-Students may also text library staff at 817-659-1158.
+The Bowld Music Library constructed in 1992 with 30,000 square feet, serves the School of Church Music and Worship.